yesmanjunior/My-CSharp-Trove/Matrix Generator/README.md

 - Better code look

 ### P.S.
+- .exe file can be found in bin\Debug\net7.0 directory;
-You may find the codes atrocious and messy, so bear with me while I figure it all out.
+- You may find the codes atrocious and messy, so bear with me while I figure it all out.